KHanghoj/NGSremix/README.md

 [![Build Status](https://travis-ci.org/aalbrechtsen/relateAdmix.svg?branch=master)](https://travis-ci.org/aalbrechtsen/relateAdmix)

-# relateAdmix
+# ngsRelateAdmix
-Estimating relatedness coefficients from admixed populations
+Estimating relatedness coefficients from admixed populations.
+It can take called genotypes in PLINK format and genotype likelihoods in a beagle format

 The method is implemented in an R package and as a commandline based C++ program embeded in the R package.